Procrastination is the enemy of an important goal, so we need to understand its causes before we can beat it.

 A recent study found your concept of time weighs heavily on how important we deem the work.
 If it feels as though the deadline is in the future, we are less likely to put the work in.
 But if the deadline feels as though it is in the present, we tend to pay it more mind.

 Psychologists call this phenomenon The Deadline Effect.
-Deadlines which fall in the same year as the present seem much more pressing than those which may be only a month or two different but fall into the start of the next year.
+Deadlines that fall in the same year as the present seem much more pressing than those which may be only a month or two different but fall into the start of the next year.
 Similarly, if we are given a deadline for next month, we will pay it much more attention than the task set for three months in the future.

 The trick to combatting this is to set smaller, personal goals.
 Give yourself a task to finish every week or month so as to finish the work incrementally.
 You’ll have a goal to work towards and it will seem much more present than the final deadline.